 Panicledleaf Ticktrefoil, Panicled-Leaf Tick Trefoil (or various other combinations), Tall Tick Trefoil, Narrow-Leaf Ticktrefoil (Tick Trefoil, Panicled Tickclover

-Desmodium paniculatum (L.) DC. is the correct and accepted name for this species of Desmodium.
+Desmodium paniculatum (L.) DC. is the accepted name for this species of Desmodium.
 It was named and described as such by Augustin Pyramus de Candolle in Prodromus Systematis Naturalis Regni Vegetabilis in 1825.
 It was first named and described as Hedysarum paniculatum by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 Desmodium perplexum B.G.Schub. is the other possibility for this species of Tick Trefoil.
 It was named and described as such by Bernice Giduz Schubert in Rhodora in 1950.

-Plants of the World Online lists 184 accepted species in the Desmodium genus (as of 5-11-21 when I last updated this page).
-Desmodium is a member of the plant family Fabaceae family along with 767 genera.
-Those numbers could change as updates are made on POWO (and likely will).
+As of 11-23-21 when this page was last updated, Plants of the World Online lists 185 accepted species in the Desmodium genus.
+Desmodium is a member of the plant family Fabaceae family with 773 genera.
+Those numbers could change as updates are made on POWO.
+The number of species in the genus and genera in the family fluctuates often.

 Species identification is difficult and often depends on close analysis of the seedpods.
 The plants in this genus vary, with habits ranging from prostrate (lying on the ground) to erect stems.
 Flowers are usually in terminal racemes; pink, violet, or white; having the characteristic form of pea flowers.
 The blooming period is July–September, varying depending on species.
 Leaves are alternate, 3-divided, varying in shape and length of petiole, the lateral (side) leaflets usually on very short stems with the center leaflet on a longer stem.
 Fruit in distinct papery pods, which break up into 1-seeded segments that are dispersed by animals, including people.